-- a C Board Support Package (BSP) with C drivers and an optional RTOS - a MEJ32 Architecture - the abstraction layers implementation of the platform architecture and foundations libraries - the MicroEJ Simulator and its associated MicroEJ Mocks
+- a C Board Support Package (BSP) with C drivers and an optional RTOS - the MicroEJ Architecture and MicroEJ Packs - the Abstraction Layers implementations - the MicroEJ Simulator and its associated MicroEJ Mocks

 The platform .zip files contain:

 - <platform>-configuration : The configuration of the MicroEJ Platform - <platform>-bsp: The C code for the board-specific files (drivers). - <platform>-fp: Front Panel mockup for the simulator.